EsotericSoftware/clippy/README.md

 ### Gamma limits

 By default, Windows limits the range of gamma values from 0.5 to 1.
 This is a safeguard against software setting the gamma to 0 so you only see a black screen.
 To remove these limits, apply this [registry file](https://github.com/EsotericSoftware/clippy/blob/master/build/gamma.reg) and reboot.
+Clippy still prevents gamma from being set so low that the screen is completely black.

 ### Gamma alternatives